-Container Closer Integrity (CCI) testing is performed on containers (bags, syringes, devices, and vials) to ensure that sterility is maintained over the shelf life of the preparation.
+Container Closer Integrity (CCI) testing is performed on containers to ensure that sterility is maintained over the shelf life of the preparation.

 How does CAPS label its preparations?

-CAPS provides high contrast labeling based on FDA and ISMP standards for TALLman lettering, and ASTM color coding standards where appropriate.
-Specific product codes are assigned for each anticipatory solution based on drug concentration, diluents, and container.
+CAPS provides high contrast labeling based on FDA and ISMP standards for Tall Man lettering, and ASTM color coding standards where appropriate.
+Specific product codes are assigned for each compounded solution based on drug concentration, diluents, and container.

 How does CAPS prepare high-risk, non-sterile to sterile solutions?

-CAPS follows a cGMP compounding process for high-risk compounded solutions.
-The process includes end product testing of every batch using the FDA-approved BacT/Alert® testing system, bubble-point testing of the filter, and a full quarantine period to ensure chemistry, sterility, and other release criteria are met.
-High risk solutions are released for use only when they pass all release specification tests.
+CAPS follows a cGMP compounding process for high-risk compounded solutions made from bulk drugs.
+The process includes end product testing of every batch using the BacT/Alert® testing system, bubble-point testing of the filter, and a full quarantine period to ensure chemistry, sterility, and other release criteria are met.
+High-risk solutions are released for use only when they pass all release specification tests.

 What is the CAPS staffing model?